 Dr. Albert has worked with the United States Department of Homeland Security, the State of Minnesota Department of Human Services, the Association of Junior Leagues International, the California State University System, Notre Dame University and the University of Nebraska, among others.
 She served as the executive vice president of inclusion and human resources at the National College Athletic Association.
 Prior to joining the NCAA, Dr. Albert served as vice president for equity and diversity of the University of Minnesota system.
 At Louisiana State University, Dr. Albert served as vice provost for equity, diversity and community outreach.
 As LSU’s chief diversity officer, she developed and implemented strategic initiatives and policies aimed at cultivating a campus environment that embraces difference, sustains inclusion and enhances institutional access and equity.

-July-August 2020: SJA President Jan R. Breen worked to select 22 members of the Diversity Action Committee.
-This leadership group will work with SJA’s administrators to listen, learn, lead, guide and shepherd the school’s work toward inclusive excellence.
+SJA President Jan R. Breen worked to select 22 members of the Diversity Action Committee.
+This leadership group was charged with working with SJA’s administrators to listen, learn, lead, guide and shepherd the school’s work toward inclusive excellence.
 The Diversity Action Committee will offer sustained leadership, guidance and recommendations to successfully integrate strategies and objectives that are critical in fostering real, transformative change in the climate, culture, curriculum, leadership, personnel and student/alumnae experiences.
-The committee is comprised of students, alumnae, parents, faculty, staff, administrators, members of the SJA Board of Directors and Sisters of St. Joseph.
+The committee was comprised of students, alumnae, parents, faculty, staff, administrators, members of the SJA Board of Directors and Sisters of St. Joseph.

 Seven working committees were formed to devise strategies, objectives and action items across six areas of focus.
-Areas of need identified by the Diversity Action Committee have been incorporated into the strategic initiatives of several committees.
+Areas of need identified by the Diversity Action Committee were incorporated into the strategic initiatives of each committee.
 All work will be undertaken through the lens of our Catholic identity, gospel values, theological principles and the charism of the Sisters of St. Joseph.